NuroDev/vue-web-vitals/README.md

 ## ⚠️ Requirements

-Currently this module only supports Vue 3.x and vue-router 4.x.
+This module currently has only been tested on Vue 3.x / Vue Router 4.x.
+While the module MAY work, support is not guarenteed.

 ## ✨ Inspiration